Simo Puupponen

-Simo Tapio Puupponen (23 October 1915 – 11 October 1967), better known by the pen name Aapeli, was a Finnish writer and novelist.
+Simo Tapio Puupponen (23 October 1915 – 11 October 1967), better known by the pen name Aapeli, was a Finnish journalist and novelist.

 Aapeli was born in Kuopio, and became a journalist for the Pohjois-Savo and Savon Sanomat newspapers.
-In 1959 Aapeli won the Eino Leino Prize and the State literature prize.
+In 1959, Aapeli won the Eino Leino Prize and the State literature prize.

 He died, aged 51, in Helsinki.
-His novels were turned into films and plays after his death in the 1970s.
-In 1977 his historical novels of the Aika hyvä ihmiseksi series were made into a feature film.
+His novels were turned into films and plays in the 1970s.
+In 1977, his historical novels of the Aika hyvä ihmiseksi series were made into a feature film, People Not as Bad as They Seem.